KovaaK/SensitivityMatcher/README.md

 1) Select the preset/game that you are coming from.
 2) Input your sensitivity value from your old game.
-3) In your new game, adjust its sens until the test matches.
+3) In your new game, adjust the in-game setting until the repeater makes a precise rotation.

 Press `Alt` `"` to perform one full revolution.